Sweatt v. Painter: Procedural history

-The state district court in Travis County, Texas, instead of granting the plaintiff a writ of mandamus, continued the case for six months.
-This allowed the state time to create a law school only for black students, which it established in Houston, rather than in Austin.
-The 'separate' law school and the college became the Thurgood Marshall School of Law at Texas Southern University (known then as "Texas State University for Negroes").
+Heman Sweatt was originally refused admission to the University of Texas Law School in 1946, solely on the grounds that he was black.
+Texas' 126th district court in Travis County, Texas, instead of granting the plaintiff a writ of mandamus, continued the case for six months in 1946 and 1947.
+This allowed the state time to create a law school only for black students, which it established in Houston rather than in Austin.
+The 'separate' law school and the college became the Thurgood Marshall School of Law at Texas Southern University.

 The Dean of the Law School at the time was Charles T. McCormick.
 He wanted a separate law school for black students.

 Texas Attorney General at the time was Price Daniel who advocated fiercely for racial segregation.

 The trial court decision was affirmed by the Court of Civil Appeals and the Texas Supreme Court denied writ of error on further appeal.
 Sweatt and the NAACP next went to the federal courts, and the case ultimately reached the U.S. Supreme Court.
 Robert L. Carter and Thurgood Marshall presented Sweatt's case.

 U.S. Supreme Court

 The Supreme Court reversed the lower court decision, saying that the separate school failed to qualify, both because of quantitative differences in facilities and experiential factors, such as its isolation from most of the future lawyers with whom its graduates would interact.
 The court held that, when considering graduate education, experience must be considered as part of "substantive equality."
-The documentation of the court's decision includes the following differences identified between white and black facilities:
+The court's decision documented the differences between white and black facilities: